RobertBett/Eslint-Setup-React/README.md

 Basic Eslint Setup for React Apps

-Clone this into your repo ITS IS NOT A STAND ALONE APP.
+Clone this into your repo IT IS NOT A STAND ALONE APP.

 All you need is in the `.eslinttrc` file and the   `.eslintignore` file.